-This now gives you the following categories of virtual hard disk slots:
+In summary, VirtualBox gives you the following categories of virtual hard disk slots:

-- 1. three slots attached to the traditional IDE controller, which are always present (plus one for the virtual CD-ROM device); - 2. slots attached to the new SATA controller, provided that your guest operating system can see it; these can either be - a) in IDE compatibility mode (by default, slots 0-3) or - b) in SATA mode.
+- 1. three slots attached to the traditional IDE controller, which are always present (plus one for the virtual CD-ROM device); - 2.
+16 slots attached to the SCSI controller or 30 slots attached to the SATA controller, provided that your guest operating system can see it.
+In the case of SATA, these can either be - a) in IDE compatibility mode (by default, slots 0-3) or - b) in SATA mode.